mipper/tete/docs/ReadMe.txt

 together a lot of documentation, but you can find a tutorial on the website http://tete.sourceforge.net/tutorial.shtml.
 The web site is also the place to look for more up to date information than found here.
-The site will be updated regardless of wether there's a release or not.
+The site will be updated regardless of whether there's a release or not.
 I hope over time to rectify this lack of documentation by adding some online help but pressures of work and trying to having a life etc. may mean this takes some time to achieve.